Woman with Lyme meningitis getting an ear exam.

 Like

-In their article “Lyme neuroborreliosis as a cause of sudden sensorineural hearing loss and facial palsy,” Nitro and colleagues present a case involving a woman in her 40’s who developed a sudden loss of hearing in both ears, along with facial palsy and was later diagnosed with Lyme meningitis.
+In their article “Lyme neuroborreliosis as a cause of sudden sensorineural hearing loss and facial palsy,” Nitro and colleagues describe a woman in her 40s who developed sudden loss of hearing in both ears along with facial palsy and was later diagnosed with Lyme meningitis.

 “Bilateral hearing loss is rare,” the authors point out.

-Sudden sensorineural hearing loss (SSNHL) affecting both ears simultaneously is uncommon.
-When it occurs with facial palsy, the differential diagnosis narrows significantly — yet Lyme disease is rarely considered unless tick exposure is elicited in the history.
+Sudden sensorineural hearing loss affecting both ears simultaneously is uncommon.
+When it occurs together with facial palsy, the differential diagnosis narrows significantly.
+Lyme disease may not be considered unless tick exposure is identified during the medical history.

 The Emergency Presentation

 The patient was admitted to the emergency department reporting hearing loss in both ears and tinnitus.
-Her symptoms had been ongoing for 3 days.
-She also complained of dizziness, neck pain and stiffness.
+Her symptoms had been ongoing for three days.
+She also complained of dizziness, neck pain, and stiffness.

 The clinical picture worsened rapidly.
-Bilateral hearing loss, tinnitus, dizziness, and neck stiffness were concerning enough.
-When facial palsy developed overnight, this signaled multiple cranial nerve involvement — a hallmark of neurologic Lyme disease.
+Bilateral hearing loss, tinnitus, dizziness, and neck stiffness were already concerning.
+When facial palsy developed overnight, it signaled involvement of multiple cranial nerves — a hallmark of neurologic Lyme disease.

 Rapidly Progressive Neurologic Symptoms

-Patient with neuroborreliosis presented with a sudden sensorineural hearing loss and rapidly progressive facial palsy.
+The patient with neuroborreliosis presented with sudden sensorineural hearing loss and rapidly progressive facial palsy.

-The patient was then started on intravenous methylprednisolone, valaciclovir and intravenous ceftriaxone.
+The patient was started on intravenous methylprednisolone, valaciclovir, and intravenous ceftriaxone.

-Over the next 2 days, her neck pain improved but her hearing loss and facial palsy did not get any better.
+Over the next two days, her neck pain improved but her hearing loss and facial palsy did not improve.

-The treatment covered multiple possibilities: steroids for inflammatory hearing loss, valaciclovir for viral causes (Ramsay Hunt syndrome from varicella-zoster), and ceftriaxone for bacterial infection.
-The neck pain improvement suggested meningeal inflammation was responding to treatment, but the cranial nerve deficits persisted.
+The treatment addressed multiple possibilities: steroids for inflammatory hearing loss, valaciclovir for viral causes such as Ramsay Hunt syndrome, and ceftriaxone for bacterial infection.
+The improvement in neck pain suggested that meningeal inflammation was responding to treatment, although cranial nerve deficits persisted.

-Lyme Meningitis Diagnosed 1 Year After Tick Bite
+Lyme Meningitis Diagnosed One Year After Tick Bite

-Upon further questioning, the patient mentioned that one year earlier she had removed a tick from her right ear canal.
+Upon further questioning, the patient recalled removing a tick from her right ear canal one year earlier.

-Tests results were positive for Lyme disease and an MRI showed suggestive signs of Lyme meningitis with multiple cranial nerve involvement.
+Tests were positive for Lyme disease, and MRI findings suggested Lyme meningitis with involvement of multiple cranial nerves.

-This is the critical diagnostic moment.
-Without asking about past tick exposure, the connection to Lyme disease would have been missed.
-The tick removal one year earlier — from the right ear canal, the same side as the facial palsy — provided the key to diagnosis.
+This moment was critical to the diagnosis.
+Without asking about prior tick exposure, the connection to Lyme disease may have been missed.
+The tick removal from the ear canal — on the same side as the facial palsy — provided a key diagnostic clue.

 Complete Resolution With Treatment